equinor/septic-config-generator/docs/Howto_SCG.md

 _(Added in v2.7)_

-The `counter` struct and has the following fields:
+The `counter` struct has the following fields:

 - `name` (string): The name of the counter to create.
 - `value` (optional integer, default: 0)`: The initial value to provide the counter.